askedrelic/journal/README.markdown

 and a `~/.journal/[CURRENT DATE].txt` file will be created using the current date, with a timestamp and your entry.
 Just continue to enter your tasks through the days and weeks and build a record of your work.

+The API for viewing and listing previous entries is currently a WIP, but you should be able to view specific entries for a day by using the flag `--view`.
+Short tags work with these dates.

+    $ journal --view "yesterday"
+    $ journal --view "12 days ago"
+    $ journal --view "8/14"

+    # Easiest way to view today (t)
+    $ journal -vt

+    # Easiest way to view yesterday (y)
+    $ journal -vy

+You can view all entries since a specific previous date, using the flag `--since`.
+This is sparse output, dates without entries will be skipped quietly.

+    $ journal --since "yesterday"
+    $ journal --since "7 days ago"